tonsillitis: causes, symptoms, and treatment

 No, only in chronic or recurrent cases.

-Tonsillitis is a common condition that can be treated easily if addressed early.
-Following preventive tips reduces the risk of infection, and visiting a doctor is essential when severe symptoms appear.
+Tonsillitis is a common condition that can be easily treated if addressed early.
+Following preventive tips reduces the risk of infection, and seeing a doctor is essential when severe symptoms appear.

 you should ask your doctor before taking this medicine